azagramac/MiningGPU/README.md

 * Successfully tested with GPU, [AMD Radeon RX 5700 XT](https://www.amd.com/es/products/graphics/amd-radeon-rx-5700-xt) Founder Edition, and PhoenixMiner v5.5c & drivers AMDGPU v[21.3.1](https://drivers.amd.com/drivers/radeon-software-adrenalin-2020-21.3.1-win10-64bit-mar24.exe)

 ## Mining
-Clone the repository on your computer, run the .bat script you want to mine, and you're done.
+Clone the repository on your computer, copy the .bat script you want to mine with the PhoenixMiner program, run it, and start mining!!!!

 Remember to add exception or disable the antivirus or windows defender, as the PhoenixMiner mining program can give you problems.